marick/nh/prototypes/p003_test_first/JARGON.md

 represents what, in a real brain, is the combined effect of the electrical ("action") potentials sent down axons by a number of neurons (which neurons I'm lumping together into a "*cluster*").

+#### Strength

+A *circular cluster* has, at any time, a given strength.
+The cluster *throbs* at a certain interval, counting down its strength.
+However, *pulses* may increase the cluster's strength.

 #### Throbbing